microsoft/code-with-engineering-playbook/docs/agile-development/collaboration/teaming-up.md

 # Engagement Team Development in CSE

-In every engagement dynamics are different so are the team requirements however by using transfer learning, we aim to build right "code-with" environments in every CSE engagement.
-It's not possible to give a one-fit-all solution however following a high-level plan may give an idea.
+In every engagement dynamics are different so are the team requirements.
+Based on transfer learning among teams, to aim to build right "code-with" environments in every CSE engagement, a high-level plan suggested plan may as the following although there is no one-fit-all solution.

-That's why this documentation gives a high-level template with some suggestions by aiming to accelerate team swarming phase to achieve a high speed agility however it has no intention to provide a list of "must-do"
+This documentation gives a high-level template with some suggestions by aiming to accelerate team swarming phase to achieve a high speed agility however it has no intention to provide a list of "must-do" items.

 ## Identification

 As it's stated in Tuckman's [team phases](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development), traditional team development has several stages.
-However these phases can be extremely fast or sometimes missed in CSE engagement teams.
+However those phases can be extremely fast or sometimes mismatch in CSE engagement teams due to external factors.

-An identification phase is important to understand each other and set the expectations on the required points.
+In order to minimize the risk and set the exceptations on the right way for all parties, an identification phase is important to understand each other.
 Some potential steps in this phase may be as following (not limited):

 - [Working agreement](../team-agreements/working-agreements/readme.md)

 - Identification of styles/preferences in communication, sharing, learning, decision making of each team member

+  - Talking about necessity of pair programming
-  - Pair programming, backlog management & grooming meetings, weekly design sessions, social time sessions...etc.
+  - Decisions on backlog management & grooming meetings, weekly design sessions, social time sessions...etc.
   - Sync/Async communication methods, work hours/flexible times

-- Identification of charts that will be helpful to provide transparent and true information to everyone
+- Decisions and identifications of charts that will be helpful to provide transparent and true information to everyone

-- Identification of Software craftspersonship areas which means the tools and methods will be widely used during the engagement
+- Identification of "Software Craftspersonship" areas which means the tools and methods will be widely used during the engagement and taking the required actions on team upskilling side if necessary.

+  - Github, VSCode LiveShare, AzDevOps, necessary development tools & libraries ... more.

-- Identification of communication channels, feedback loops and recurrent team call slots
+- Identification of communication channels, feedback loops and recurrent team call slots out of regular sprint meetings

 - Introduction to [Technical Agility Team Manifesto](../team-agreements/team-manifesto/readme.md) and planning the technical delivery by aiming to keep technical debt risk minimum.